timholy/IProfile.jl/README.md

 ```julia
         v += A[i]
 ```
-and therefore has multiple operations, the "reference" `A[i]` and the summation.
+and therefore contains multiple operations, the "reference" `A[i]` and the summation.
 Both of these operations are generated directly by the compiler and do not require any function calls, so they are at the lowest level of the backtrace.
 But because they are separate operations, they get two listings.
 This can be useful in spotting cases where multiple operations on the same line require vastly different execution times.

-Overall, we can tentatively conclude than random number generation is something like twice as expensive as the sum operation.
+Overall, we can tentatively conclude that random number generation is something like twice as expensive as the sum operation.
 To get better statistics, we'd want to run this multiple times.

 An alternative way of viewing the results is as a "flat" dump:
 ```julia